bbauska/UofM-Intro-HTML5/README.md

 things where you can put like-minded code together.
 So you might have an **&lt;article&gt;** or an **&lt;aside&gt;,** a **&lt;section&gt;, &lt;main&gt;.**
 Again, they almost seem generic in their names.
-But as you grow more comfortable, as you&apos;'re designing your website, you can start to see oh, this isn&apos;'t a generic section.
+But as you grow more comfortable, as you&apos;re designing your website, you can start to see oh, this isn&apos;t a generic section.
 This really is an aside.

 The next **block** tag is **&lt;hr&gt;**, or horizontal rule.
-And it&apos;'s really an interesting idea because it doesn&apos;'t contain any text at all.
+And it&apos;s really an interesting idea because it doesn&apos;t contain any text at all.
 Just to remind you, **block** tags are tags that have the display **block**.
 It means it forces a new line above and below.
-There&apos;'s never going to be anything next to it by default.
+There&apos;s never going to be anything next to it by default.
 So our hard rule will just put a single line across your page, simple yet very much used by many people.

 The next one is **&lt;address&gt;**.
-This will be a **block** tag, and it doesn&apos;'t format your address any differently than other text.
-But what it does is, it allows screen readers and other assisted devices to quickly and easily find if they&apos;'re looking for your address**.**
+This will be a **block** tag, and it doesn&apos;t format your address any differently than other text.
+But what it does is, it allows screen readers and other assisted devices to quickly and easily find if they&apos;re looking for your address**.**

 **&lt;blockquote&gt;** will be another **block** tag as well as **&lt;details&gt;** Now the details tag is very interesting in this kind of quote you get into work.
 And what it does is elastic hand having drop down open and close idea with your text.
-Now, just to warn you it is not implemented in Firefox so if you&apos;'re someone with Firefox who tries to run it its just gonna kinda default to this open idea.
+Now, just to warn you it is not implemented in Firefox so if you&apos;re someone with Firefox who tries to run it its just gonna kinda default to this open idea.

-Alright, so there&apos;'s **&lt;hr&gt;, &lt;address&gt;, &lt;blockquote&gt;** and
+Alright, so there&apos;s **&lt;hr&gt;, &lt;address&gt;, &lt;blockquote&gt;** and
-**&lt;details&gt;.** I&apos;'ve told you what they were.
-My guess is, you still have no idea what they really do, so let&apos;'s take a look at a quick example.
+**&lt;details&gt;.** I&apos;ve told you what they were.
+My guess is, you still have no idea what they really do, so let&apos;s take a look at a quick example.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->